henry-powell/myFftFilter/README.md

 This implementation highlights the practical side of DSP theory: understanding how FFT, windowing, and frame coherence work together to shape audio without introducing clicks, distortion, or phase imbalance.
 It provides a foundation for building more advanced processors such as adaptive filters, vocoders, harmonic enhancers, and AI-assisted spectral tools.
 This project demonstrates my interest in algorithmic audio, DSP engineering, and real-time signal processing — and serves as a foundation for future work in plugin development and machine-learning-assisted audio tools.

+---

+## Requirements

+- MATLAB R2023b or later
+- Audio Toolbox recommended
+- Tested using:
+  - N = 4096
+  - hop = 2048
+  - Mono .wav input (44.1 kHz)
+  - Two frequency bands (Hz) and two magnitude scalars
+    - Example: [100, 250] boosted ×1.5
+    - Example: [500, 4000] cut ×0.8

+---
 © Henry Powell — Audio DSP Development